Financing, Down Payment, and General Types of Home Loans

 Government-insured loans, like HUD-backed FHA loans and VA loans, are financing options for manufactured homes or modular homes.
 Banks and home manufacturers offer more traditional chattel loans and mortgages to those of you home shopping as well.

-Using Land vs Home only Transactions
+Using Land vs Home Only Transactions

 You’ll come from one of two towns: Got Land or Need Land.

 - If you need land – If you don’t have land, most dealerships can help you in locating a suitable homesite.
-Are you looking for private land or would it more beneficial for you to consider a leased land option?
+Are you looking for private land or would it be more beneficial for you to consider a leased land option?
 Depending on the type of loan package, you may be able to include the land purchase into your home package.

 Using leased land for your new home is a viable consideration.
 Most communities provide favorable sites with amenities that may include swimming pools, playgrounds, yard maintenance, garbage service, and city sewer services.